uyar/lektor-tekir/README.rst

   lektor-tekir serve

-And use the edit buttons on pages.
+And use the Lektor edit button as usual.

 The ``lektor-tekir`` CLI is identical to the Lektor CLI except that it patches the ``serve`` command to enable its own panel.